fruttasecca/hay_checker/README.md

 ---
 ### Freshness
 Measures how fresh is the dataset by taking the average distance of the tuples from the current date/time.
+Results are returned either in days or seconds, depending on what format is passed, dateFormat for days and timeFormat for seconds.

 - column

 ![alt text](figures/freshness/column.gif)

 !
-In the centralized version of the library the [strftime](http://strftime.org/) directive is used as date/time format argument, while in the distributed version a [simple date format](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) is enough (e.g. "yyyy/MM/dd")
+In the centralized version of the library the [strftime](http://strftime.org/) directives are used to express the date/time format arguments, while in the distributed version the [simple date format](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) directives are used.

 ***method* metrics.freshness(columns, df=None, dateFormat=None, timeFormat=None)**